vmware-archive/concourse-branch-manager/README.md

 ### 0. Enable Concourse authentication

 * The branch manager will not work with non-authenticating (development mode) Concourse instances.
-Any password based authentication mecanism will do (Basic, OAuth...)
+Any password based authentication mechanism will do (Basic, OAuth...)
+[Authentication Documentation](https://concourse.ci/authentication.html)

 ### 1. Edit and update your Concourse pipeline to add the three required concourse-branch-manager resources